• Skip to main content

 Break out of your breakfast rut with Blueberry Baked Oatmeal.
 It's nutritious, delicious, and guaranteed to start your day on the right foot.
 This easy oatmeal is made with just a handful of pantry staple ingredients, is bursting with blueberry flavor and can be on the table in less than 60 minutes.

-Baked oatmeal with blueberries with brown sugar and fresh blueberries. this recipe
+Baked oatmeal with blueberries with brown sugar and fresh blueberries.

 Can we talk about breakfast?